tsouloJHB/waste-sorting/README.md

 You can update these properties in `src/main/resources/application.properties`.

----

-## Submission Instructions
-1. Push your code to a GitHub repository.
-2. Submit the repository link on [eTalente](https://www.etalente.co.za).

----

-## Additional Notes
-- Ensure your code includes comments explaining key design decisions.
-- Follow best practices for Object-Oriented Design.
-- Be prepared to discuss your design choices during a subsequent interview.

----

 ## Contact
-For any questions or assistance, please contact the Enviro365 team.
+For any questions or assistance, please contact the Tsoulo@student.wethink.co.za.